dwp/dataworks-snapshot-sender-status-checker/README.md

     "export_date": "2020-01-01",
-    "shutdown_flag": "true", # Defaults to true if not present "reprocess_files": "true", # Defaults to true if not present }
+    "shutdown_flag": "true", # Defaults to true if not present "reprocess_files": "true", # Defaults to true if not present "is_success_file": "true", # Defaults to false if not present }
 ```